BVLC/caffe/README.md

 * SOFTMAX_WITH_LOSS (`label` and `sample_weight` should be 1D)
 * EUCLIDEAN_LOSS (`label` and `sample_weight` should be 2D)

+For now, `sample_weight` is required to be specified, both in the training and testing data (even though it is not used in the latter).

 ## Original Caffe note

 Caffe is a deep learning framework developed with cleanliness, readability, and speed in mind.<br />